Juanchizo991201/Java/README.md

 # Java
-This repository contains algorithm exercises in java.
+This repository contains
+  - Algorithm exercises in java.
+  - POO course.